 A recent argument that cites Carr, but offers a more interested, hopeful vision for the ways digital reading is creating and influencing fragmentary readers and writers.
 “Fragmentary: Writing in a Digital Age”

 A review of, and argument with, Carr’s book The Shallows (the book that emerges from his Google article).

 A NY Times review of some new children’s books that blend print and digital; the reviewer suggests it as an updating of the Choose Your Own Adventure series.

 Gibson, article in Wired on writing as cut and paste remixing.

 I see a good bit of Birkerts in this image of detachment.
 Ironically, McLuhan gives us to imagine this scenario at home: parent yelling at child to put down that book, stop being so lazy, and get on the internet and do something real.
-Or in the case of Walter Benjamin, whom Birkerts will cite: we see that mediation–the changes in the technological reproduction of art, writing–enables readers to become writers.

 For a brief history of early printing.